Kariyushi Club: History

 The party was founded in June 1970, when Okinawa (called Ryūkyū at the time) was administered by the United States.
 Founders included Toshikatsu Sakima (崎間敏勝, Sakima Toshikatsu) and Takehiko Noka (野底武彦, Noka Takehiko), whose pseudonym was Donan Nuka (野底土南, Nuka Donan).
 Sakima was the former president of the Public Finance Corporation, a government financial corporation of the Ryukyu Government under US-control, while Nuka was a Chartered Accountant.
-Sakima became a candidate of the 1971 House of Councillors election, but failed it with 2673 votes.
+Sakima became a candidate of the 1971 House of Councillors election, but lost with 2673 votes.
 As Okinawa was returned to Japan in the next year, the party prestige was decreased.
-After 730, a symbolic moment on July 30, 1978, when Okinawa changed back to driving on left as other parts of Japan, the party virtually stopped its activity.
+After the 730(a symbolic moment on July 30, 1978, when Okinawa changed back to driving on left, emulating other parts of Japan), the party virtually stopped its activity.